Your Los Angeles Itinerary: 4 Days in La-La Land

 If it’s good enough for the Beckhams and pretty much every other celebrity (see: person who is better than us), then there must be something to this place.
 They used to call him Goldenballs, but the weather here is more like Goldilocks: never too hot, never too cold…it’s just right, year-round.
 And that says a lot, because the City of Angels is nothing if not comfortable, whether it be fine dining, film studio tours, golden beaches or show stopping LA villas.
 One tip that we learned the hard way (by walking across great swathes of asphalt): Los Angeles is made up of an intricate labyrinth of neighbourhoods spread apart by endless big roads.
 So, make sure to rent a car to get around…and be even more comfortable.

 With this Los Angeles itinerary, 4 days are all it takes to size up the diverse attractions in the districts and garner enough knowledge to pretend you’re a local.
-In no time at all, you’ll be
+In no time at all, thanks to our extensive research, this Plum Guide itinerary will have you

 sporting board shorts and a pony tail living the luxurious Los Angelino lifestyle.